Vibration Anomaly Detection

 Creating a Query

-We will first start off by selecting the “Condition Monitoring - Industrial Fan” project which is created with the SensiML Data Capture Lab.
+We will first start off by selecting the “Condition Monitoring - Industrial Fan” project which is created with the SensiML Data Studio.
 When you select the project, you will see an overview of all the captures, queries, pipelines, and models that are part of the project.
 We will start off by creating a query.

 The query is used to select your sensor data from your project.
 If you need to filter out certain parts of your sensor data based on metadata or labels, you can specify that here.